Nudge: Accelerating Overdue Pull Requests Towards Completion: Conclusion

 \section{Conclusion}

-\prc{} are a key part of the collaborative software development process.
+\prc{} is a key part of the collaborative software development process.
 In this paper, we presented Nudge, a service for improving software development velocity by accelerating \pr{} completion.
-Nudge leverages machine learning based effort estimation, activity detection and actor identification to provide precise notifications for overdue \pr{}s.
+Nudge leverages machine learning-based effort estimation, activity detection, and actor identification to provide precise notifications for overdue \pr{}s.
 To make the notifications actionable, Nudge infers the actor, the \pr{} author or its reviewer(s), who is delaying the \pr{} completion.

 We have conducted a large-scale deployment of Nudge at Microsoft where it has been used to \textit{nudge} over \NumNudgedPrs\ \pr{}s, over a span of 18 months, in \NumRepos\ repositories.
 We have also conducted a qualitative and quantitative user study to assess the efficacy of the Nudge algorithm.
 Our findings include that 73\% of the notifications by Nudge have been positively acknowledged by the users.
-Further, we have observed significant reduction in completion time, by over 60\% on average, for \pr{}s which were \textit{nudged}.
+Further, we have observed a significant reduction in completion time, by over 60\% on average, for \pr{}s which were \textit{nudged}.